const

 if (x > maxRows) {

-const declarations must be initialized
+}const declarations must be initialized

 The following is a compiler error:

-const foo; // ERROR: const declarations must be initialized
+const foo; // ERROR: const declarations must be initializedLeft hand side of assignment cannot be a constant

 Constants are immutable after creation, so if you try to assign them to a new value it is a compiler error: